arslonbekXX/pdp-21-vercel/README.md

     ✅ User-Defined Components Must Be Capitalized 👍
     ✅ Booleans, Null, and Undefined Are Ignored 👍

+## Naming Convention 👍

+    ✅ PascalCase for components 👍
+    ✅ camelCase for props or function names 👍
+    ✅ kebab-case for file and folder names 👍
+    ✅ snake_case for variables 👍
+    ✅ CONSTANT_CASE for constants or enums 👍

 ## Class Component

     ✅ Children